walkingriver/walkingriver.github.io/_posts/2020-01-14-ionic-react-intro.md

 }
 ```

 The first line, which is what took me so long to get right, "returns a stateful value, and a function to update it."
 This is a basic React hook, and provides a way to set and alter the component state.
-In this instance, I want a local variable that controls the visibility of my Skip button.
+I want React to understand that this variable means something to the UI, and this is how that is done.
+I tell React to give me some state by calling `React.useState(true)`.
+The `true` parameter is the initial state value.
+That function returns two values, the state variable itself, and a function I can call to update it.
+In this instance, I now have a local variable that controls the visibility of my Skip button.

 The function `ionSlideChanged` is called whenever the slide is changed.
 This function needs to set the value of `showSkip` based on whether or not the final slide is showing.
 Unlike the Angular version, I do not seem to have a strongly-typed way to reach into the ion-slides component.
 Instead, I need to retrieve the target of the HTML event (In React, the IonSlides component), and then find its internal `swiper` field (that took a while to find), and check its `isEnd` value.
 It is here that the Angular code wins hands-down.